 How to get a medical cannabis cultivation licence in the UK

-Medical cannabis finally became a legal reality here in the UK on the 1st of November 2018, after more than two decades of lobbying and campaigning by patients, carers, charities, non-profit organisations, and doctors themselves.
-No longer are patients that require medical cannabis treatment left to suffer in silence or forced to seek alternative means of treatment.
+Medical cannabis finally became a legal reality here in the UK on the 1st of November 2018, after more than five decades of lobbying and campaigning by patients, carers, charities, non-profit organisations, and doctors themselves.
+No longer are patients who require medical cannabis treatment left to suffer in silence or forced to seek alternative means of treatment.
 With the legalisation of medical cannabis, patients and doctors alike now have access to a range of new treatment options.

 But what about those who want to take a more hands-on approach and cultivate their own medical cannabis?
 Is it possible to get either a commercial or private medical cannabis cultivation licence in the UK?